All About Robotics Engineers

 - Factory Automations Engineer

 In 2016, there was an estimated number of 132,500 jobs in the United States for Robotics Engineer.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Robotics Engineer by 2026.
-There will be an estimated 9,500 positions for Robotics Engineer per year.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.